conservation-laws/ryujin/INSTALLATION.md

 make release
 ```

-Note that ryujin uses the [CMake](https://cmake.org/) buildsystem.
+Note that ryujin uses the [CMake](https://cmake.org/) build system.
 The
 `Makefile` found in the repository only contains a number of convenience
 targets and its use is entirely optional.
 If invoked it will create a
-subdirectory `build` and run cmake to configure the project.
-The executable
+subdirectory `build`, run cmake to configure the project, and make to build
-will be located in <code>build/run</code>.
-The convenience Makefile
+it.
+The executable will be located in <code>build/run</code>.
+The
-contains the following additional targets:
+convenience Makefile contains the following additional targets:
   - `make debug`:  switch to debug build and compile program
   - `make release`:  switch to release build and compile program
   - `make edit_cache`:  runs ccmake in the build directory